- Pediatric Heart

-Also known as a CAT-scan, this test evaluates the anatomy of the blood vessels going to and from the kidneys to analyze at the kidney tissue, screen for kidney stones and examine the ureters draining the kidneys.
+Also known as a CAT scan, this test evaluates the anatomy of the blood vessels going to and from the kidneys to analyze the kidney tissue, screen for kidney stones and examine the ureters draining the kidneys.
 This test helps our surgeons decide which kidney to remove.

 Pap smear and mammogram

 Female patients require a Pap smear and mammogram, as recommended by the American Cancer Society.
 These tests are a routine part of health care maintenance and should be arranged through your primary care doctor.